Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Introduction

-\network{} provides a feature that is not supported by current GS scene representations, in which there is no avenue for explicit information sharing in 3D among primitives.
-Instead, Gaussian kernels communicate via alpha-blending when rendered onto common pixels.
+Conceptually, \network{} provides a feature that is not supported by any other GS scene representation: an avenue for explicit information sharing among 3D among primitives.
+Conventional Gaussian kernels interact via alpha-blending when rendered onto common pixels.
 Back-propagating from the loss at each pixel to the primitives is the only means of coordination across Gaussians.
 Using multiple images from various viewpoints gives rise to several indirect constraints on the primitives, but direct constraints are currently absent.

-Our approach, on the other hand, is the first to enable direct information exchange among neighboring primitives.
-Having explicit 3D communication allows for a more direct coordination of primitive behavior throughout the optimization process.
+Conversely, \network{} is the first framework to enable direct information exchange among neighboring primitives.
+We formulate connectivity losses between neighboring triangle edges, allowing for a more direct and effective coordination of, and constraint on, primitive behavior throughout the optimization process.
+Even though using triangles as primitives alone achieves better geometric accuracy compared to Gaussian surfels, encouraging connectivity during optimization leads to more accurate surfaces with less floating artifacts (see Table~\ref{tab:ablation}).

-Furthermore, most of the scene representations thus far operate with a single color parametrization for each primitive.
-This can lead to large numbers of overlapping primitives in order to reconstruct details in the surfaces of the scene.
-Using triangles as a representation allows for each triangle vertex to encode a separate color, leading to more expressive primitives through bilinear interpolation.
+Color expressivity on a per-primitive basis is another dimension where the \network{} representation excels.
+It is common practice to use a single color parametrization for each primitive.
+However, this may require large numbers of overlapping primitives in order to reconstruct details in the surfaces of the scene.
+Using triangles as the representation allows for each vertex to encode a separate color (in the form of Spherical Harmonics), leading to more expressive primitives through bilinear interpolation.

 To summarize, the work presented here: